jeraziah/OpenNote/README.md

 OpenNote
 ========

-This is the repository for the COM S 309 project OpenNote
+This is the repository for the project OpenNote

-This is a test.